Skip to main content

 }

-4. Create Integration React Component
+Step 4: Create the Integration React Component

 plugins/soundcheck-integrations/src/components/IntegrationComponent.tsx